MoonBoi9001/Avalanche-node-quickstart-quide/Guide for Windows PC.md

-# You are now finished with this guide.
+# You are almost finished with this guide.
 If you need any further help I reccomend going to the Avalanche discord (please be careful of scammers pretending to be from the Avalanche team that are reaching out to you in your Direct/Private messages)

 #### Relevant Discord Channels below:
 #### https://discord.com/channels/578992315641626624/620633143002660874
 #### https://discord.com/channels/578992315641626624/757576823570825316

 ## How to restore your NodeID from backed up staking keys:

 Lets imagine your node has gone offline and you are now trying to restore your staking keys to a fresh node, then the process you would follow is as follows: (bear in mind you should only have your stakeing keys active on 1 node at a time to prevent potential network conflicts).

-### Step 1:
+#### Step 1:
 1. Open up a windows terminal by typing `cmd` into the windows search and clicking to open command prompt.

 3. Type the following 3 lines of code into your terminal, make sure to replace `{your username}`, `{backup date}`, `mainuser` and `xxx.xxx.xxx.xxx` with the actual values that reflect your circumstances. (you may have to edit the full directory path if your staking keys are saved elsewhere.
 This will use SSH to copy and paste your staking keys from the directory where they are saved to a temporary directory on your server.